 The 400 meter dash is a track event that combines speed, muscular strength and cardiovascular endurance.
 As a result, a specific training program must be used to meet the metabolic and physical demands of the event.

-Repeat sprints can be customized to meet the specific demands of the 400 meter dash.
-Using short distances ranging from 120 to 200 meters, you run a series of sprints near top speed with a specific rest interval between each sprint.
+Training can be customized to meet the specific demands of the 400-meter dash.
+Using distances ranging from 100 to 450 meters, you run a series of sprints near top speed with a specific rest interval between each sprint.

 Flying starts sprint workouts allow you to accelerate so you can focus on top-speed running mechanics.
 Start 10 meters behind the starting line for an acceleration zone so you cross the starting line at top speed.
-Continue for a distance of 50 to 100 meters at your 400 meter race pace.
+Continue for a distance of 50 to 100 meters at your 400-meter-race pace.
 Rest for three minutes and repeat the flying starts for 10 rounds.

 For example, if your race time is 52 seconds, aim to finish the 100 meter interval in 13 seconds.
 Immediately continue with another 100 meter interval at race pace, followed by another 50 meter jog recovery.
 Do seven repetitions of this cycle of 100 meters on and 50 meters off.

-Tabata intervals focus on speed, stamina and endurance.
-Sprint as far as possible for 20 seconds, followed by 10 seconds of rest for a total of eight rounds .
-The goal is to cover as much distance as possible during every sprint interval without reducing the distance in the later rounds.
-Use the last two rounds to work on your stamina and endurance to simulate the home stretch of a 400 meter race.
+According to Penn State, sprint as far as possible for 20 seconds, followed by 10 seconds of rest for a total of eight rounds .
+The goal is to cover as much distance as possible during each sprint interval without reducing the distance in the later rounds.
+Use the last two rounds to work on your stamina and endurance to simulate the home stretch of a 400-meter race.